JCWoodworker/cuttingBoardCorner/README.md

   * [x] Sign out
   * [x] Move user info and logged in state to context with custom hook
   * [ ] Refactor to make sure signing in or up work correctly and subapp info is sent to backend
+  * [ ] Distinguish the difference between a 'basic' and 'admin' user

 ### UI
 * [ ] Allow a logged in user register the products they own